rpeszek/my-blogs/about.markdown

 *  This blog [_add_blank_target source code](https://github.com/rpeszek/my-blogs)
 *  My old blog [_add_blank_target Opinions and Programming](http://rpeszek.blogspot.com/)

-**About me:**  I work for Juris-Futura, Holland and Hart Innovation Lab as a Haskell Developer (hooray!) on a quite large Haskell code base.
+**About me:**  I am currently employed by Juris Futura, Holland and Hart LLP Innovation Lab and work on Haskell backend.
-I have a long history of mainstream programming work, mostly using Java and friends (Groovy, JS, C#, ...).
+I also have a long history of mainstream programming work mostly using Java and friends (Groovy, JS, C#, ...).
 My pet projects use Haskell and friends (Idris, Purescript, Elm, Scalaz, ...).
 Before becoming a developer, I have done research work in mathematics in areas related to nonlinear analysis.
 I like outdoor activities, skiing in particular.